RicardoIT-Web/motorbikebuddy.com/README.md

 The Top navigation bar and the footer sections will be replicated on all pages of this website.

-* See "Future Features" in section 4 for whats to come in future releases.
+* See "Future Features" in section 4 for whats to come.

 ### _**About Us**_

 This page will contain a brief description of who the platform owners are and what services they aim to provide members and why.

-* See "Future Features" in section 4 for whats to come in future releases.

 ### _**Contact Us Page**_